Wendysunny/Online-Experimentation-POC/README.md

-# AirBnB-Online-Experimentation-POC
+# Online-Experimentation-POC

-# Bayesian Bandits for Airbnb Experimentation
+# Bayesian Bandits for Online Experimentation

 This project is a Python-based proof-of-concept demonstrating how a Bayesian multi-armed bandit algorithm (using Thompson Sampling) can be applied to online experimentation at a company like Airbnb.
 The simulation aims to find the best-performing UI variation while minimizing "regret" (i.e., lost bookings from showing users an inferior option).